bademiya21/Topic-Modeling-with-Automated-Determination-of-the-Number-of-Topics/README.md

 # Topic Modeling with Automated Determination of the Number of Topics

-This post uses R markdown to explain my version of topic modelling using Latent Dirichlet Allocation (LDA) which finds the best number of topics for a set of documents using log-likelihoods and computation of harmonic means (this approach has been adapted from [here](https://stackoverflow.com/questions/21355156/topic-models-cross-validation-with-loglikelihood-or-perplexity/21394092)).
+This post uses R markdown to explain my version of topic modelling using Latent Dirichlet Allocation (LDA) which finds the best number of topics for a set of documents (this approach has been adapted from [here](https://cran.r-project.org/web/packages/ldatuning/vignettes/topics.html)).
+Although the link shows 4 metrics that can be used, I only focus on 3 - "Griffiths2004", "CaoJuan2009" and "Arun2010".
+"Deveaud2014" does not provide any insight for the dataset used in this example as it decreases montonically throughout the sequence.
 Specifically, this post

 *   discusses getting started with the necessary libraries needed for the analysis
 *   provides the initiaization of several variables needed and loads the necessary dataset